lisyarus/opengl-loader-generator/README.md

 The generated functions are in C++, thus adhere to C++ linkage & name mangling rules.

-Note that with `config.namespace = ""` and `config.strip = false` make the generated functions appear in the global namespace with names identical to how they are defined in OpenGL (e.g. `glClear` in the global namespace, etc).
+Note that options `config.namespace = ""` and `config.strip = false` make the generated functions appear in the global namespace with names identical to how they are defined in OpenGL (e.g. `glClear` in the global namespace, etc).
 This may interfere with already existing OpenGL functions, use at your own risk (however the library prevents including OpenGL headers alongside itself, and OpenGL functions have `C` linkage, so it should be hard to actually face any problems).

 See the examples of generated [header](https://github.com/lisyarus/opengl-loader-generator/blob/master/gl.hpp) and [source](https://github.com/lisyarus/opengl-loader-generator/blob/master/gl.cpp) for further details on the structure of the generated files.